semaphoreci/docs/docs/ci-cd-environment/aws-support.md

 ## Multiple stacks

-Each stack that is deployed spins up agents for one agent type.
+Each stack that is deployed creates and starts agents for one agent type only.
 However, you might need to deploy multiple stacks for multiple agent types.
 To achieve that, you need to:

 - Set a different `SEMAPHORE_AGENT_STACK_NAME` parameter for each stack.
 - Create one encrypted SSM parameter for each agent type registration token, and set the `SEMAPHORE_AGENT_TOKEN_PARAMETER_NAME` appropriately for each one.